Answers To New York Child Custody Questions

 Yes, but it will have to be approved by a judge, who will look at a number of factors.
 They include what effect the move will have on your child and your relationship with him or her, as well as what benefits the child may experience as a result of the relocation.
 Whether you are seeking to move or want to prevent a move, it is best to have an experienced attorney working on your behalf.

-At the law office of Keith B. Schulefand, Esq., in Williamsville, New York, we have been handling custody issues for more than 30 years.
+I am veteran family law attorney Keith Schulefand and at the law office of Keith B. Schulefand, Esq., in Williamsville, New York, I have handled custody issues for more than 30 years.

 We hope you have found this child custody FAQ useful.
-If you have more questions or desire legal representation for your custody issues, contact us today for a free phone consultation with a proven attorney.
+If you have more questions or desire legal representation for your custody issues, send my office an email today to set up a free phone consultation.